THE

 unconditional relation between the object and its mark.

-In other words, in every case of anumana
+in other words, in every case of anumana

 in the preceding cognition, which can be treated as a premise, there are two